kaisenlinux/manpages-dev/category/Hardware/fio.md

                      identical
                             Generate the same offset.

               sequential  is only useful for random I/O, where fio would normally generate a new random offset for every I/O. If you append e.g. 8 to randread, you would get a new random offset for every 8 I/Os.
 The result would be a seek for only every 8 I/Os, instead of for every I/O. Use `rw=randread:8' to specify that.
 As sequential I/O is  already  se‐ quential,  setting sequential for that would not result in any differences. identical behaves in a similar fashion, except it sends the same offset 8 number of times before generating a new offset.

-       unified_rw_reporting=bool
+       unified_rw_reporting=str
               Fio normally reports statistics on a per data direction basis, meaning that reads, writes, and trims are accounted and reported separately.
-If this option is set fio sums the results and report them as "mixed" instead.
+This option  determines  whether fio reports the results normally, summed together, or as both options.
+Accepted values are:

+              none   Normal statistics reporting.

+              mixed  Statistics are summed per data direction and reported together.

+              both   Statistics are reported normally, followed by the mixed statistics.

+              0      Backward-compatible alias for none.

+              1      Backward-compatible alias for mixed.

+              2      Alias for both.

        randrepeat=bool
               Seed the random number generator used for random I/O patterns in a predictable way so the pattern is repeatable across runs.
 Default: true.